Getting library help is often your first step in any writing assignment. This set of links will help you get started.

 Themes in Literature: Science Fiction

 Through a variety of stories, novels, and films, we will explore popular themes in Science fiction, including Alien Encounters, Artificial Life, Time, Dystopias and Apocalypses.
-We will read classic writers: Bradbury, Le Guin, Asimov, Dick, Heinlein ad well as such recent masters as Octavia Butler and Cormac McCarthy.
+We will read classic writers: Bradbury, Le Guin, Asimov, Dick, Heinlein as well as such recent masters as Octavia Butler and Cormac McCarthy.
 Two short papers and two exams.

-Themes in Literature—Stories of Food, Family, and Culture
+Themes in Literature: Food, Identity and Nurturance

 Reading and Writing Arguments